 The Sustainability Science Module forms the basis for studies in the Environmental Change and Global Sustainability Master's Programme.
 After completing the module the student has basic understanding of what sustainability science is and how human and natural systems interact.
 The student knows key concepts of sustainability science, and to is able to put knowledge into action when seeking solutions to real-world problems in multidisciplinary teams.

 Methodological Studies 10 ETCS

 As a part of the Core Module, students choose a set of methodological studies.
 These studies provide students with the necessary research tools to tackle socio-ecological challenges.

 Master's thesis Seminar 5 ETCS

 All ECGS students take part in a common master's thesis seminar.
 During the course, students plan their research and present their thesis to other students.

-There are two study tracks in the ECGS Master’s programme to choose from: the Environmental Change study track or the Global Sustainability study track.
+There are two study tracks in the ECGS Master’s programme: the Environmental Change study track and the Global Sustainability study track.
 Within the chosen study track students complete their Master's thesis (30 ECTS).

 The study track in Environmental Change educates experts in natural sciences.
 Environmental Change modules are offered in, for example, the following research fields: aquatic sciences, soil and earth sciences, environmental ecology, environmental biotechnology and agroecology.